solana-mobile/solana-mobile-doc-site/docs/getting-started/mobile-dapp-architecture.md

 ### Sign and Send Transaction

-An alternative option for submitting transactions is for the dApp to send a `sign_and_send_transaction` MWA request to a wallet.
+For submitting transactions, it is encouraged for the dApp to send a `sign_and_send_transaction` MWA request to the wallet.
 This request type sends a unsigned transaction to the wallet.
 If authorized, the wallet will then sign the transaction and send it to the network with its own implementation.
+Depending on the wallet app, this can include applying its own priority fee.

+Relying on the wallet reduces the risk of replay attacks with [durable nonce based transactions](https://docs.solana.com/implemented-proposals/durable-tx-nonces), which can be abused with `sign_transactions`.

   <img src="/diagrams/sign_and_send.svg" alt="Sign and Send Diagram" className="diagram-image"/>